beyse/NodeEditor/README.rst

     :alt: Documentation Status

 This package was created from the Node Editor written in PyQt5.
-The intention was to create tutorial series describing the path to create reusable nodeeditor which can be reused in different projects.
+The intention was to create a tutorial series describing the path to create a reusable nodeeditor which can be used in different projects.
 The tutorials are published on youtube for free.
 The full list of tutorials can be located here: https://www.blenderfreak.com/tutorials/node-editor-tutorial-series/